Learning Strategies in Decentralized Matching Markets under Uncertain Preferences: Discussion

-It is possible to extend the CDM to multi-stage decentralized matching applications such as college admissions with a waiting list, and we are currently working on that extension.
+It is possible to extend the CDM framework to other competition structures under a scarcity of shared resources.
+It is of interest to study multi-stage decentralized matching, which has applications on college admissions with a waiting list.
+However, multi-stage matching involves new challenges.
+For example, it requires a different model to incorporate the new hierarchical structure arising from the multi-stage decision-making, where arms available at subsequent stages are likely to be worse than those available at the current stage.
+Hence, the optimal strategy and economic implications in multi-stage matching will be different from those in single-stage matching, and the analysis would be more technical and tedious.
+We are currently working on that extension.
 Another possible extension is to consider algorithmic strategies where agents' preferences exhibit complementarities in decentralized matching.
 For instance, some firms demand workers that complement one another in terms of their skills and roles.
 Another interesting extension is to consider decentralized markets with indifferent preferences.
 For example, many applicants may be indistinguishable for a college.
 Still, it is necessary to break ties since the college may have insufficient capacity to admit all applicants in the same indifference class.

+\acks{The authors thank Robert M. Anderson, two anonymous reviewers, and the Editor for their invaluable feedback on an earlier version of this work. }

 0.2in